xwzhong/papernote/transformer/BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding.md

 #### highlight:
   1. We also observed that large data sets (e.g., 100k+ labeled training examples) were far less sensitive to hyperparameter choice than small data sets.
   2. Now you have two representations of each word, one left-to-right and one right-to-left, and you can concatenate them together for your downstream task.
 But intuitively, it would be much better if we could train a single model that was deeply bidirectional(from reddit讨论).
+  3. [SWAG (Situations With Adversarial Generations)](https://leaderboard.allenai.org/swag/submissions/public) is a dataset for studying grounded commonsense inference.
+It consists of 113k multiple choice questions about grounded situations: each question comes from a video caption, with four answer choices about what might happen next in the scene.
+The correct answer is the (real) video caption for the next event in the video; the three incorrect answers are adversarially generated and human verified, so as to fool machines but not humans.